-If you’re an experienced traveler, maybe you know about the Department of Transportation’s 24-hour rule for airline ticket purchases, or EU 261, the European consumer protection regulation for air travelers, or the Fair Credit Billing Act.
+If you’re an experienced traveler, maybe you know about the Department of Transportation’s 24-hour rule for airline ticket purchases, or EC 261, the European consumer protection regulation for air travelers, or the Fair Credit Billing Act.

 But what about the cruise bill of rights?
 The flat-tire rule?
 The Lanham Act?

 Turns out there are a lot of rules, regulations and policies that benefit travelers.
 Travel companies sometimes go to great lengths to avoid mentioning that you have rights, and sometimes they even deny your rights.
 That’s because it could cost them money in the form of refunds or penalties.

 - The 24-hour rule generally allows customers to cancel airline ticket reservations within 24 hours of making the booking and receive a full refund.

 - EU 261 is the European regulation that makes airlines pay customers with delayed flights.
 And again, certain exceptions apply.

 - The Fair Credit Billing Act safeguards customers against fraudulent credit card purchases.
 It enables them to contest unauthorized charges.